ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 where "atoms" is the number of atoms and "value" is the dissociation constant value.
 Multiple pkas or pkbs are separated by a semicolon.
 For example, this is the pka for NAD:

     17:1.8;18:2.56;6:12.32;25:11.56;35:13.12

+### Format of aliases
+An alias is in this format:

+	"source:value"

+where "source" is the name of the alternative database and "value" is the name or ID in the alternative database.
+Multiple aliases are separated by a semicolon.
+For example, this is the list of aliases for Cobamide (or cpd00181):

+	"KEGG:C00210";"name:Cobamide";"searchname:cobamide";"ModelSEED:cpd00181";"KBase:kb|cpd.181"

 ## Compound modifications file format
 A compound modification file describes modifications to make to the master compound file.
 There is no header line in the file.
 Each line has these fields: